danielbodnar/awesome-stars/BY-LANG.md

 - [pkgxdev/pkgx](https://github.com/pkgxdev/pkgx) - the last thing you’ll install
 - [loopbackio/loopback-next](https://github.com/loopbackio/loopback-next) - LoopBack makes it easy to build modern API applications that require complex integrations.
 - [CKGrafico/papanasi](https://github.com/CKGrafico/papanasi) - 🥯Papanasi is the Frontend UI library to use cross Frameworks.
 A set of components to use in Angular, Preact, Qwik, React, Solid, Svelte, Vue and Web Components
-- [winglang/wing](https://github.com/winglang/wing) - A TypeScript dialect for the cloud ☁️ A unified programming model, combining infrastructure and runtime code into one language ⚡
+- [winglang/wing](https://github.com/winglang/wing) - A programming language for the cloud ☁️ A unified programming model, combining infrastructure and runtime code into one language ⚡
 - [hocus-dev/hocus](https://github.com/hocus-dev/hocus) - 🪄 Spin up ready-to-code, disposable dev environments on your own servers.
 Self-hosted alternative to Gitpod and Github Codespaces.
 - [devexperts/dx-platform](https://github.com/devexperts/dx-platform) -
 - [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
 Help us build the next generation of Expensify by sharing feedback and contributing to the code.